datacommonsorg/docsite/api/rest/v1/getting_started.md

 ### Pagination

 When the response to a request is too long, the returned payload is **paginated**.
-Only the first 500 entries are returned, along with a long string of characters called a **token**.
-To get the next 500 entries, repeat the request with `nextToken` as an query parameter, with the token as its value.
+Only a subset of the response is returned, along with a long string of characters called a **token**.
+To get the next set of entries, repeat the request with `nextToken` as an query parameter, with the token as its value.

 For example, the request: